A Month with Mango (Windows Phone 7.5)

 The aesthetics really work for me.
 I really like the Metro UI.
-Microsoft is implementing it across all their platforms and it does work well.
-It remains to be seen how well it will work on the desktop (I suspect it really is gesture driven so Windows 8 on non tactile displays may be a real dog) but I will wait and see.
-The design system is well thought out, very user cetred and frankly my impression of it is fun and fresh.
+Microsoft is implementing it across all its platforms and it does work well.
+It remains to be seen how well it will work on the desktop (I suspect it really is gesture-driven so Windows 8 on non-tactile displays may be a real dog) but I will wait and see.
+The design system is well thought out, very user centered and frankly my impression of it is fun and fresh.
 What I think it does especially well is to give a far more unified user experience across applications and tasks.
-In fact, the experience is one of unified work task-based process.
+In fact, the experience is one of the unified work task-based processes.
 I don’t always sense transitions between apps and this is exactly as an OS should be.
 Although individual developers can go their own way and either take shortcuts or figure they have the far superior interface and break the design these seem few as of yet.
 When they don’t, the system really works and I applaud it.
 The irony in my own mind remains palpable as this is what I would expect from Apple, but Microsoft is returning a better experience here in most cases.

 The intuitiveness is a tougher factor to actually document, but (yes, in a Microsoft OS) yes, I have been surprised by this and found the thought processes behind Metro UI have really succeeded.
 The pleasant surprises such as the alphabetic indexing I am about to mention have really caught me off guard.
 Kudos to